Dr. Mélodie Lemay-Gaulin, D. Psy

 About Me

 I bring both professional expertise and personal understanding to my work as a psychologist.
-As a late-identified, multiply neurodivergent person, I know what it’s like to feel othered, misunderstood, or to try to become someone else in order to get by.
+As a late-identified, multiply neurodivergent person who holds different marginalized identities, I know what it’s like to feel othered, misunderstood, or to try to become someone else in order to get by.
 Those experiences are central to why I do this work.
 I wanted to create the kind of space I spent a long time searching for—one where you don’t have to mask or perform.
-This is why authenticity, inclusivity, and connection are the cornerstones of my practice.
+My practice is grounded in a deep interest in the intricacies of the human mind, emphasizing core values of authenticity, inclusivity, and connection.

 I hold a Bachelor’s degree in Psychology from McGill University, a certificate in Human Sexuality and Intervention, and a Doctorate in Clinical Psychology from the Université de Montréal.
 During my residency, I received specialized training in sex and couples therapy at the MUHC in Montreal.
-My practice is grounded in a deep interest in the intricacies of the human mind, and a non-pathologizing approach to difference.
+Over the course of my doctorate, I also engaged in research focused on the nuanced experiences of cannabis use in the queer community.
+Aside from my work at Accord Psychology, I also work at Remedy offering psychedelic-assisted therapy, which is a long-standing interest of mine.

 My style is active, informal, and collaborative.
 I show up as my authentic self—bringing warmth, curiosity, a love of metaphors, and a touch of playfulness to our sessions.
 My goal is to create a safe, supportive space away from life's usual demands where you can explore freely at your own pace.
-I focus on helping you find the right words to make sense of your experience, so you can shed anxieties and live in ways that align with your values.
-This often means learning to sit together with the discomfort of turning toward parts of yourself that you usually avoid.
-I believe that meaningful change emerges naturally when you learn to hold the many facets of your experience with curiosity and compassion.

-I also pay close attention to what unfolds between us in the therapy room.
-By gently and honestly examining our interactions, we can identify unspoken patterns, assumptions, and relational dynamics that may be holding you back.
 Because of my own aphantasia, I tend to move away from techniques that rely heavily on imagination or visualization.

+In therapy jargon, my approach is fundamentally humanistic-existential, integrating interpersonal psychodynamic theory and acceptance and commitment therapy (ACT).
 We will likely be a good fit if you are ready to step away from quick fixes or prescriptive formulas and are open to deeper, medium- to long-term work.
 Together, we can work toward understanding the roots of what brings you to therapy and creating lasting growth.